LucaCappelletti94/ucsc_genomes_downloader/README.rst

     from ucsc_genomes_downloader image download_genome
     download_genome("hg19")

-There a a couple options, here's a more complete example:
+There are a couple options, here's a more complete example:

 .. code:: python